kicaj29/angular-examples/README.md

 http://jasonwatmore.com/post/2016/11/24/angular-2-mockbackend-example-for-backendless-development

 ## Forms examples
+This is bigger chapter that covers:
+1. Example with reactive forms
+2. Example with template driven forms
+3. Simple custom control and usage in reactive and template driven forms
+4. Complex custom control including custom validation and usage in reactive and template driven forms

 ### My simple control
 Example with a control that works fine for both forms: template driven and reactive forms.
 As input value it takes string.
 Example of usage is available in *Reactive forms examples* and *Template driven forms*.